2025 Florida State University shooting: Shooting

-The suspect arrived at a Florida State University parking garage at approximately 11:00 a.m. before leaving at 11:51 a.m.
-During the time, he mostly stayed in his car while occasionally exiting the vehicle to linger around.
-After leaving the parking garage, the suspect drove his car into a service road next to the student union, and parked it at 11:57 a.m..
-The suspect got out of his car and pulled out a shotgun, aiming it at a student.
-However, for unknown reasons, the shotgun failed to fire.
-The suspect placed the shotgun back in his vehicle and picked up his step-mother's Glock handgun.
-At 11:57:22 a.m., the suspect was captured on CCTV running towards the union while concealing the handgun in his right pocket.
+The suspect arrived at a Florida State University parking garage at approximately 11:00 a.m. and remained there until 11:51 a.m., spending most of that time in his car and occasionally stepping outside.
+After leaving the parking garage, he drove to a service road beside the Student Union and parked at 11:57 a.m.
+He got out, aimed a shotgun at a student, but the weapon failed to fire.
+He returned the shotgun to his vehicle, retrieved his stepmother's Glock handgun, and at 11:57:22 a.m. was captured on CCTV running toward the union with the handgun concealed in his right pocket.

-At 11:57:24 a.m., the suspect aimed his handgun and fired the first shots outside the student union.
-He wounded two students on the lawn while firing at several others.
-A video shows a person in shorts and a T-shirt walking and firing across a lawn on campus.
-After firing across the lawn, the suspect began to run to the student union.
-At 11:58:22 a.m., the suspect entered the building.
-He would run through the building while chasing people.
-At 11:58:36 a.m., the suspect chased campus vendor, Tiru Chabba, out of the building.
-He shot Chabba and ran west.
-At 11:58:51 a.m., the suspect returned to Chabba and shot him again.
-At 11:58:54 a.m., the suspect ran towards the union's bookstore while firing at a group of students outside, hitting three nonfatally.
-The group of students ran away while the suspect chased them.
-He would return to the bookstore's entrance to fire at another student, missing them.
+At 11:57:24 a.m., the suspect aimed his handgun and fired the first shots outside the Student Union, wounding two students on the lawn while firing at several others.
+Video shows him in shorts and a T-shirt walking and firing across the lawn.
+He then ran to the Student Union and entered the building at 11:58:22 a.m., chasing people through the corridors.
+At 11:58:36 a.m., he chased campus vendor Tiru Chabba outside the building and shot him, then ran west.
+At 11:58:51 a.m., he returned and shot Chabba again.
+At 11:58:54 a.m., he ran toward the union's bookstore, firing at a group of students outside and hitting three of them non-fatally.
+He then returned to the bookstore entrance and fired at another student, missing.